 1. Predictive Analytics and Better Messaging

 Most companies, especially larger organizations have massive databases available to them.
 However, no more than 23% of the executives in a survey reported that their organizations were able to effectively extract insights from this data.
-Usage of machine learning to analyse the data and predict the next best steps is one of the key options for the cookieless marketing scenario.
+Usage of machine learning to analyze the data and predict the next best steps is one of the key options for the cookieless marketing scenario.

 Companies can use AI to undertake predictive messaging that would be highly personalized and relevant to the readers.
-Further, they can analyse what kind of messaging the audience responds to, and with time they can finetune to achieve the right content mix.
+Further, they can analyze what kind of messaging the audience responds to, and with time they can finetune to achieve the right content mix.

 2. Hyperlocal Targeting

 Hyperlocal targeting is going to be one of the biggest trends in contextual targeting advertising.
-Marketers who can understand and integrate factors such as local weather, festivals, events and other hyperlocal factors will be able to target the audience accurately.
+Marketers who can understand and integrate factors such as local weather, festivals, events, and other hyperlocal factors will be able to target the audience accurately.
 For instance, the weather in snowbound areas is likely to influence customer choices in a way completely different from the choices of people living in coastal or sunny areas.

 3. Conversational Marketing

 71% of the customers prefer companies that are available for real-time communication, and 79% of enterprises report better customer loyalty, sales, and revenue after deploying live chat.
-You can benefit from conversational marketing as it engages the customers directly, and helps the brand get unique individual insights about customers, and those can help in extending the life cycle value of the customer.
+You can benefit from conversational marketing as it engages the customers directly and helps the brand get unique individual insights about customers, and those can help in extending the life cycle value of the customer.

 80% of regular online shoppers engage with brands that deliver a personalized experience.
 Smart geo-targeting and time-based marketing content can engage this audience better and generate significantly better results in the world of cookieless advertising.